MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/course-view-report.md

 1. Click on the respective column headings to sort the rows by any column.
 2. Click **Download List** to download the data into an Excel sheet.

-## Quiz grid
+## Assessment grid

-This section in the course view provides information about the overall performance of trainees in different quizzes of a course.
-Including the # of questions in the quiz, average score and difficulty level.
-In the table below, for each quiz, you can see total # of questions in the quiz, total # of attempts by all learners, average quiz score and difficult level.
+This section in the course view provides information about the overall performance of trainees in different assessments of a course.
+Including the # of questions in the assessment, average score and difficulty level.
+In the table below, for each assessment, you can see total # of questions in the assessment, total # of attempts by all learners, average assessment score and difficult level.
 ![Quiz score](../../media/image%2875%29.png)

 > [!NOTE]
 > Hover over the column header to view the definition used for column values.

-From the quiz grid, you can:
+From the assessment grid, you can:

 1. Click on the respective column headings to sort the rows by any column.
 2. Click **Download List** to download the data into an Excel sheet.